saheliwaththegama/musync/README.md

 ## Demo Accounts for Evaluation

-Following demo accounts can be use to test the system.
+The following demo accounts are provided to help the judges evaluate all features of the application.

 ### Student Account